railsuser2014/openobject-doc-book-en/source/book/4/4_12_Services/4_12_Services_treatment.rst

 -----------------

 .. index::
-   pair: module; hr_expenses
+   pair: module; hr_expense

-Install the module :mod:`hr_expenses` to automate the management of expense claims.
+Install the module :mod:`hr_expense` to automate the management of expense claims.
 Users can then enter their expenses using the menu :menuselection:`Human Resources --> Expenses --> My Expenses`.

 \ ``Draft``\